ros-navigation/docs.nav2.org/configuration/packages/configuring-route-server.rst

   ============== ===============

   Description
-    The number of nearest-neighors to extract from a Kd-tree in order to check against in the Breadth-first search.
+    The number of nearest-neighbors to extract from a Kd-tree in order to check against in the Breadth-first search.

 :graph_filepath: